Laminations of punctured surfaces as $\tau$-regular irreducible components: Skewed-gentle polarized quivers

-In particular, each fringe arrow connects a fringe vertex with an interior vertex.
+In particular, each fringe arrow connects a fringe vertex with a vertex in $Q_0$.
 Moreover, each fringe vertex has valency at most 2, since at a fringe vertex the polarization of each incident arrow is $+1$.
 It is clear that each skewed-gentle polarized quiver admits a fringing, however our fringings are not unique.
+In the Example from Section~\ref{sssec:skgep} below $\uQ^f$ is indeed a fringing of $\uQ$.

-\begin{Rem} (1) For a field $\Ka$ with $\kar(\Ka)\neq 2$ and a skewed-gentle polarized quiver we constructed in~\cite[Sec.~5.1]{Ge23} an algebra $\Ka\uQ$ in terms of quiver $\tuQ$ with relations, which turns out to be a skewed-gentle algebra in the sense of~\cite{GP99}.
+\begin{Rem} (1) For a field $\Ka$ with $\kar(\Ka)\neq 2$ and a skewed-gentle polarized quiver, we constructed in~\cite[Sec.~5.1]{Ge23} an algebra $\Ka\uQ$ in terms of quiver $\tuQ$ with relations, which turns out to be a skewed-gentle algebra in the sense of~\cite{GP99}.
 If $\uQ$ is moreover connected and hereditary, $\Ka\uQ$ is isomorphic to a path algebra of a quiver of type $\sfA_n$, $\sfD_{n+1}$, $\sftA_n$ or $\sftD_{n+2}$.

-(2) We will see that, as in the gentle case, fringings are a convenient tool to calculate $E$-invariants between the representations of $\Ka\uQ$.
+(2) We will see that, as in the gentle case~\cite[Thm.~4.4]{BY20}, fringings are a convenient tool to calculate $E$-invariants between the representations of $\Ka\uQ$.
 If $\bSu=(\Su,\Ma,\Pu)$ is a marked surface with non-empty boundary $\partial\Su$ and $T=(\tau_1,\ldots,\tau_n)$ is a signature zero tagged triangulation in the sense of~\cite{FST08}, then we can assign to $T$ naturally a skewed-gentle polarized quiver $\uQ(T)$ which retains the information about the orientation of the arcs $\tau_i$.
 Moreover, if we take into account the boundary segments of $\bSu$, we obtain naturally a fringing $\uQ^f(T)$ of $\uQ(T)$, see Section~\ref{ssec:tagged3ang} for more details. \end{Rem}